Marlon Brando: 1954–1959: Box office success

 In 1958, Brando appeared in The Young Lions, dyeing his hair blonde and assuming a German accent for the role, which he later admitted was not convincing.
 The film is based on the novel by Irwin Shaw, and Brando's portrayal of the character Christian Diestl was controversial for its time.
 He later wrote, "The original script closely followed the book, in which Shaw painted all Germans as evil caricatures, especially Christian, whom he portrayed as a symbol of everything that was bad about Nazism; he was mean, nasty, vicious, a cliché of evil ...
 I thought the story should demonstrate that there are no inherently 'bad' people in the world, but they can easily be misled."
 Shaw and Brando even appeared together for a televised interview with CBS correspondent David Schoenbrun and, during a bombastic exchange, Shaw charged that, like most actors, Brando was incapable of playing flat-out villainy; Brando responded by stating "Nobody creates a character but an actor.
 I play the role; now he exists.
 He is my creation."
 The Young Lions also features Brando's only appearance in a film with friend and rival Montgomery Clift (although they shared no scenes together).
 Brando closed out the decade by appearing in The Fugitive Kind (1960) opposite Anna Magnani.
-The film was based on another play by Tennessee Williams but was hardly the success A Streetcar Named Desire had been, with the Los Angeles Times labeling Williams's personae "psychologically sick or just plain ugly" and The New Yorker calling it a "cornpone melodrama".
+The film was based on another play by Tennessee Williams but was hardly the success A Streetcar Named Desire had been, with the Los Angeles Times labeling Williams' personae "psychologically sick or just plain ugly" and The New Yorker calling it a "cornpone melodrama".